20 Best Biriyani Joints In Mumbai To Satiate Your Cravings

 Tamak

-Tamak is another cosy little family-style restaurant that has our heart for its excellent North Indian cuisine.
+Tamak is another cosy little, family-style restaurant that has our heart for its excellent North Indian cuisine.
 The ambience of the space is super rustic and quaint, with rattan covers and wooden furniture all over.
 Their biryanis are some of the best ones you can get in Mumbai, being the perfect blend of spices, comfort, and warmth.
-Each dish here tastes like a warm hug, with Indian flavours coming in the utter symphony.
+Each dish here tastes like a warm hug, with Indian flavours combining in utter symphony.

 Price For Two: INR 2,500 (approx.)